Bob Graham Round: Early developments

 Dr Wakefield codified the essentials of the challenge: "To traverse on foot as many tops over 2000ft and return to the starting point within 24 hours".
 Wakefield specified the start/finish point as Keswick's Moot Hall.

 Wakefield also encouraged an attempt in May 1932 by Freddie Spencer Chapman, who completed a route similar to Bob Graham's subsequent successful round but finished over the time limit in 25 hours.

 Bob Graham's initial Round

 On 12–13 June 1932 Bob Graham extended the 24-hour Lakeland peak bagging record to a total of 42 peaks in a time of 23 hours 39 minutes.
 This was recognised as the new record, despite several tops claimed not reaching 2000 ft in altitude.
 The approximate distance of the new record (determined using current technology) was 66 mi with 26,900 ft of ascent.
-At the time the distance was claimed (not by Graham) to be in excess of 130 mi though the given amount of ascent was close to the currently accepted figure.
+At the time the distance was claimed (though not by Graham himself) to be in excess of 130 mi though the given amount of ascent was close to the currently accepted figure.
 Several 20th Century sources (including the 42 Peaks booklet) erroneously state the distance to be 72 mi.